 - 1/2 cup water, plus a little more as needed

 - 2 – 3 cloves garlic

 - juice of 1 lemon

-Garlic-miso cream: Drain cashews and place all ingredients into food processor/blender and process until creamy, about 3 to 4 minutes.
+Garlic-miso cream: Drain cashews and place all ingredients for the cream into small blender cup and process until creamy, stopping to scrape down the sides as needed.
 If cream is too thick and extra water 1 tablespoon at a time until desired consistency being careful not to thin it out too much making it runny, if in doubt leave it on the thick side.
 Taste for seasoning, set aside.

-Make calzone: On a lightly floured surface, roll each portion out into an eight inch oval, rectangle, circle, …whatever works easiest for you.
-Lay on some of the veggie mixture, add a few heaping tablespoons of the garlic miso cream and top with some of the kale and tomatoes (or layer however you like, this is just a suggestion, my emphasize is to keep the cream in the middle of the calzone as much as possible).
-Fold the other half over and seal the edges by rolling them up and sealing or by pressing with a fork, or both.
+Make calzone: On a lightly floured surface or parchment paper, roll each portion out into an eight inch oval, rectangle, circle – whatever works easiest for you.
+Lay on some of the veggie mixture, add a few heaping tablespoons of the garlic miso cream and top with tomatoes.
+Fold the other half over and seal the edges by pressing with a fork.
+Make a few small slits in the top so steam is able to release.
 Top with a light coat of olive oil and a sprinkle of salt, pepper and thyme.